 Review by Melanie Tait

-Melanie also teaches part-time in the faculties of education at the Ontario Institute for Studies in Education (University of Toronto) and York University, and facilitates trustee training workshops and resource development for Ontario Education Services Corporation's (OESC) Centre for Governance Excellence.
+Melanie also teaches part-time in the pre-service teacher education program at York University and is involved in trustee training and resource development for the Centre of Governance Excellence.